Formlabs/OpenFL/README.md

-# NOTE: OpenFL scripts do not work in Python 3.8.2, Try an older version.
-2.7.15 definitely works
+# OpenFL scripts do not work in Python 3.8.2, Use 2.7 instead.
--lavachemist April 28, 2020

 # Community Scripts